HumanitarianStuff/tilehuria-flask/README.md

 Basic instructions for setting up a TileHuria server using Flask.

-A lot of this is fairly directly taken from the DigitalOcean community tutorial https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04.
+A lot of this is fairly directly taken from [the DigitalOcean community tutorial on Flask with uWSGI and Nginx on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uwsgi-and-nginx-on-ubuntu-20-04).

 ## Create and set up a server